StackStorm-Exchange/stackstorm-logicmonitor/README.md

 > <b>NOTE:</b> We did not include every action that exists in the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/).
 >
 > If you need to use an action/function from the LM Python SDK but it hasn't been included in the pack, copy/paste an existing action and modify it to call the corresponding function from the LM Python SDK.
 Be sure to refer to the [documentation](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) to see the list of parameters needed for the specific function you intend on using.

+## Using the result of an API call within a action
+Within your action using `get_device_by_id` as an example, if you wanted to get the device name from the result you would use `task(task1).result.result._name` all objects returned from the API are available under `result.result`

 ## Thank you for downloading the LogicMonitor Pack!